mvglasow/unison-wiki/Reporting-Bugs-and-Feature-Requests.md

 ## Unison's product is the source code

 Unison's product is the source code.

 A packaging system having an old version is not a bug in Unison.
+A packaging system having an incorrect build procedure is not a bug in Unison.
+Packaging system issues should be reported to the packaging system, and may not be entered in Unison's tracker.

 The CI-provided binaries exist for Continuous Integration and are useful for users as a side benefit.
 Therefore, the CI binaries not working on a particular operating system is not a Unison bug (there might be Unison bug lurking behind that, but there might not).
-(In general, binaries should be provided by packaging systems.)
+In general, binaries should be provided by packaging systems.

 ## Unison is only concerned with the most recent release and the tip of git